TemitopeoluwaGiwa/ALX-T-Data-Analyst-Nanodegree/Gapminder data analysis/README.md

 ## Dataset

-> The datasets that were used for this project were gotten from the [gapminder website](https://www.gapminder.org/data/) where the child mortality,Life Expectancy and Total Fertility are indicator datasets i.e they can tell why there is an increase or decrease in population in this case.
-These indicator datasets were collected for the range of years of (1800 to 2100).
+> This project used indicator datasets from the [Gapminder website](https://www.gapminder.org/data/)  to explore trends in child mortality, life expectancy, and total fertility rates (TFRs) from 1800 to 2100.
+These indicators can provide insights into the factors that drive population growth or decline.

 ## Summary of Findings

-> After my Exploratory data analysis, I was able deduce that deaths of children under age 5 and expected number of years to be lived have a negative relationship i.e as the deaths of children under age 5 was increasing,the expected number of years to be lived was  decreasing.
-I also noticed how there was a rapid decrease in deaths of children under age 5 over the years and a rapid increase in expected number of years to be lived over time.
-There is also a fast decrease in the rate at which women are giving birth to children  over time which might be due to alot of reasons e.g quality education etc.
+>My exploratory data analysis revealed a negative correlation between child mortality and life expectancy, meaning that as child mortality rates decrease, life expectancy rates increase.
+I also observed a rapid decline in child mortality rates and a rapid increase in life expectancy rates over time.
+Additionally, I found that total fertility rates (TFRs) have been decreasing over time, which could be due to a number of factors, such as improved access to education and contraception.

 ## Key Insights for Presentation

-1. The country with the lowest fertility rate in 2022 is Moldova with an estimated fertility rate of 1.24 children.
+1. Moldova has the lowest fertility rate in 2022, with an estimated rate of 1.24 children per woman.
-2. The year/years that have the least and most deaths of under-5 year olds recorded are 2099 and 2100 with mortality rates of approximately 0.25 deaths and 0.25 deaths respectively.
+2. Child mortality rates are lowest in 2099-2100, with approximately 0.25 deaths per 1000 live births.
-3. The number of years a citizen of Nigeria is expected to live in 2023 is estimated to be 65.8years
+3. Nigerians are expected to live an average of 65.8 years in 2023.